Akshaymane71/Hello-world/README.md

 # Hello-world
-welcome to earth
+Welcome to Earth

-I am from planet earth, you will not find similar planet in entire universe
+I am from planet Earth, you will not find similar planet in entire universe